cDanowski/smle/documentation/SMLE_Manual.md

 ![Publish - Add Description - Success](images/create_from_Template_publish_view_add_description_success.png)

-Should the identifier already exist within the SOS, You are asked if you want to *update* the existing document using an **Update Description** button.
+Should the identifier already exist within the **SOS**, You are asked if you want to *update* the existing document using an **Update Description** button.
 Here you should carefully decide what to do.
 If you created a new SensoML instance for a new sensor, the *identifier* should be new as well.
 If you receive a notification that the *identifier* already exists, you should edit the document and alter the property.

 ![Publish - Update Description](images/create_from_Template_publish_view_update_description.png)

-Once persisted within the SOS, you are still able to edit the document using the **Edit Description** button and re-publish the document.
-In this case the identifier should remain untouched to only *update* the existing document within the SOS.
+Once persisted within the **SOS**, you are still able to edit the document using the **Edit Description** button and re-publish the document.
+In this case the identifier should remain untouched to only *update* the existing document within the **SOS**.

 ### Error Handling

-When trying to publish a SensorML document, the underlying SOS might return with an error message in case the SensorML document does not conform to the requirements of the SOS and SensorML standard.
+When trying to publish a SensorML document, the underlying **SOS** might return with an error message in case the SensorML document does not conform to the requirements of the **SOS** and SensorML standard.
 An error message may have several reasons.
 To mention a few: a needed element may not be specified, empty elements may not be allowed or provided property values do not pass validity checks.
-If the SOS rejects the SensorML document for whatever reason, *SMLE* displays the error message at the bottom of the publish view, according to the next figure.
+If the **SOS** rejects the SensorML document for whatever reason, **SMLE** displays the error message at the bottom of the publish view, according to the next figure.

 ![Publish - Add Description - Error](images/create_from_Template_publish_view_add_description_error.png)

-Currently, the displayed error message is forwarded from the SOS instance and should indicate what kind of error occurs.
+Currently, the displayed error message is forwarded from the **SOS** instance and should indicate what kind of error occurs.
 Hopefully, the message contains a hint on how to edit the SensorML document to make it valid.
 In this case the error message notifies you of a missing required element called *linkage* within the higher-level element *CI_OnlineResource*.
 Sadly, there is no indication on where to find the latter.
 To troubleshoot the problem in worst case scenario, edit the document and inspect every hierarchy level to find the required element and provide a proper value for it.
 For instance, the created *Contact* element defines an element **Online Resource** with the property **Linkage**.
 So, navigate to *Contact List - Responsible Party - Contact (Contact Info) - Online Resource* to enter a suitable value, as shown in the following figure.

 ![Publish - Add Description](images/add_information/provide_online_resource_for_contact.png)

 After that hit the **Publish Description** button again to open the publish view and add/update the new sensor description.
-If no other error occurs, the SOS will then save the transmitted document.
+If no other error occurs, the **SOS** will then save the transmitted document.

 Create new SensorML Document
 ----------------------------